Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Punctured character varieties as multiplicative quiver varieties

 \section{Punctured character varieties as multiplicative quiver varieties}

-In this subsection, we explain how it is possible to realise certain character varieties as particular examples of multiplicative quiver varieties by considering quivers of special type, the so-called crab-shaped quivers.
+In this section, we explain how it is possible to realise certain character varieties as particular examples of multiplicative quiver varieties by considering quivers of special type, the so-called crab-shaped quivers.
 Such character varieties parametrise representations of the fundamental group of a compact Riemann surface with a finite number of punctures, where the monodromies at closed loops around such punctures are fixed to lie in (the closure of) certain conjugacy classes.
-As mentioned in the introduction, these varieties are central in the ground-breaking work of Hausel, Lettelier and Rodriguez-Villegas, who studied ways to compute their Betti numbers using arithmetic methods, see \cite{h-l-rv-1, h-l-rv-2}.
 We use the language of quiver Riemann surfaces introduced by Crawley-Boevey in \cite{cb-monod}.
 Moreover, in what follows, we shall adopt the term \tit{punctured character variety} to refer to the character variety of a Riemann surface with punctures.

 Fix a connected compact Riemann surface $X$ of genus $g\geq 0$, let $S=\{p_1, \dots, p_k\}\subset X$ be the set of punctures and fix a tuple $\mathcal{C}=(\mathcal{C}_1, \dots, \mathcal{C}_k)$ of conjugacy classes $\mathcal{C}_i\subset GL_n(\C), i=1, \dots, k$.
 Recall that the fundamental group $\pi_1(X\setminus S)$ of the punctured surface $X\setminus S$ admits the following presentation: